marco-ardi/Fun-Finder/README.md

 # Fun-Finder
+## Overview
-Project for my Database's Exam @ University of Catania
+Project for my Database's Exam @ University of Catania.
+This Project's goal is to design from scrath a completely working database for event management.